xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 7.1 Implementation with shell scripts

-Each of the use case flows will be implemented as a shell script.
+Each of the use case flows will be implemented as a Linux shell script.
 This approach combines convenience and flexibility.

 7.1.1 Core component design